stacey-w-taylor/synapseDocs/_articles/tables.md

 #### Advanced Search

-Advanced search employs a SQL-like query to filter the `Table`. {needs context}
+Advanced search employs a SQL-like query to filter the `Table`.

-# Files in a Table {not sure what to do with this section}
+# Files in a Table

 Synapse `Tables` support a special column type called `File` which contain a file handle, an identifier of a file stored in Synapse.
 Here’s an example of how to upload files into Synapse, associate them with a table and read them back later.